dineshmetkari/myjsqlview/myjsqlview/docs/Release/readme.txt

 What is MyJSQLView?

-   MyJSQLView provides an easy to use Java based interface for viewing, adding, editing, or deleting entries in the HSQL, MSAccess, MySQL, Oracle, PostgreSQL, and SQLite databases.
+   MyJSQLView provides an easy to use Java based interface for viewing, adding, editing, or deleting entries in the Derby, HSQL, MSAccess, MySQL, Oracle, PostgreSQL, and SQLite databases.
 All tables and fields are available for access in the selected database.

    MyJSQLView is the result of a condensed version of a larger project that was